GTFB/altrp/apps/bot/leadsgen/README.md

 # 🤖 Telegram Bot Builder

-**A powerful builder for creating Telegram bots with modular architecture on Cloudflare Workers.**
+**A powerful builder for creating Telegram bots with modular architecture.**

 This is not just a bot, but a full-featured **bot builder** - a tool that allows bot builders to easily create, configure, and deploy their own bots without deep programming knowledge.

+## 🚀 Deployment Options

+The bot supports two deployment options:

+- **Cloudflare Workers** - Serverless deployment on Cloudflare's edge network (uses D1 Database)
+- **Node.js** - Traditional server deployment with PostgreSQL support (Docker-ready)

 ## 🎯 What is this?